zavora-ai/adk-ui/README.md

 [![Documentation](https://docs.rs/adk-ui/badge.svg)](https://docs.rs/adk-ui)
 [![License](https://img.shields.io/crates/l/adk-ui.svg)](LICENSE)

-## Why People Pick adk-ui
+## Why adk-ui?

-- Start simple: give an agent high-level render tools instead of hand-authoring a UI framework from scratch.
+- Simple agentic UI: give an agent high-level render tools instead of hand-authoring a UI framework from scratch.
 - Stay honest at protocol boundaries: A2UI, AG-UI, and MCP Apps are supported with explicit capability signaling rather than vague compatibility claims.
 - Ship faster: this repo includes a Rust demo server, a React reference client, protocol adapters, examples, tests, and migration docs.
 - Keep the loop agentic: the same system can ask for input, render a result, request confirmation, and react to follow-up actions.